ipfs/js-ipfs/API/files/README.md

 ##### `JavaScript` - ipfs.files.get(hash, [callback])

-Where `hash` is an IPFS multiaddress or multihash.
+Where `hash` is an IPFS multihash or straight multihash.

 `callback` must follow `function (err, stream) {}` signature, where `err` is an error if the operation was not successful. `stream` will be a Readable stream in